allegro/allegro.tech/_posts/2016-02-26-writing-fast-cache-service-in-go-lang.md

 But there was another way to omit GC for cache entries, and it was related to optimization presented in Go version 1.5 ([issue-9477](https://github.com/golang/go/issues/9477)).
 This optimization states that if you use a map without pointers in keys and values, then GC will omit it.
 It is a way to stay on heap and to omit GC for entries in the map.
-Although it is not the final solution because basically everything in Go is built on pointers: structs, slices, even fixed arrays.
-Only primitives like int, bool do not touch pointers.
+However, it is not the final solution because basically everything in Go is built on pointers: structs, slices, even fixed arrays.
+Only primitives like int or bool do not touch pointers.
 So what could we do with `map[int]int`?
-Since we already generated hashed key in order to pick up proper shard from the cache (described in [Concurrency](#concurrency)) we would reuse them as keys in our `map[int]int`.
+Since we already generated hashed key in order to select proper shard from the cache (described in [Concurrency](#concurrency)) we would reuse them as keys in our `map[int]int`.
 But what about values of type int?
 What information could we keep as int?
-We could keep offset of entries.
+We could keep offsets of entries.
 Another question is where those entries could be kept in order to omit GC again?
 A huge array of bytes could be allocated and entries could be serialized to bytes and kept in it.
 In this respect, a value from `map[int]int` could point to an offset where entry started in the proposed array.
-And since FIFO queue was used to keep entries and control their eviction of them (described in [Eviction](#eviction)), it could be rebuilt and based on a huge bytes array to which also values from that map would point.
+And since FIFO queue was used to keep entries and control their eviction (described in [Eviction](#eviction)), it could be rebuilt and based on a huge bytes array to which also values from that map would point.

-In both scenarios entries (de)serialization will be needed.
+In both scenarios, entry (de)serialization would be needed.
 Finally we decided to use the second solution, to stay on heap as somehow we found it easier to achieve because we already had most elements -- hashed key (already calculated in shard selection phase) and the entries queue.

 ### BigCache
 To meet requirements presented at the beginning of this chapter, we implemented our own cache and named it BigCache.
 The BigCache provides shards, eviction and it omits GC for cache entries.
 As a result it is very fast cache even for large number of entries.
-None of available in-memory cache in Go provides this kind of functionality so we decided to share it:
+None of available in-memory caches in Go provide this kind of functionality so we decided to share it:
 [bigcache](https://github.com/allegro/bigcache)

 ## HTTP server